critocrito/build-chores/readme.md

                @build-chores/test
 ```

 See the [respective packages](packages) for details on how to configure them.
+The [`project-example`](project-example) collects all relevant configuration changes for a quick overview.

 ## Contribute